 Accounts Receivable

-- • Follow up on overdue invoices
+- • Follow up on overdue invoices aggressively

-- • Offer early payment discounts
+- • Offer early payment discounts (2/10 net 30 terms)

-- • Review payment terms
+- • Review and tighten payment terms for new clients

-- • Consider invoice factoring
+- • Consider invoice factoring for immediate cash needs

 Accounts Payable

-- • Negotiate extended payment terms
+- • Negotiate extended payment terms with vendors

-- • Take advantage of discounts
+- • Take advantage of early payment discounts when cash allows

-- • Prioritize critical vendors
+- • Prioritize critical vendors to maintain relationships

-- • Consolidate suppliers
+- • Consolidate suppliers to gain volume discounts

 3. Strategic Tax Planning